relab/gorums/README.md

 responses from a quorum.
 We call this a _quorum call_.

-Gorums uses code generation to produce an RPC library that clients can use to invoke QRPCs.
+Gorums uses code generation to produce an RPC library that clients can use to invoke quorum calls.
 Gorums is a wrapper around the [gRPC](http://www.grpc.io/) library.
 Services are defined using the protocol buffers interface definition language.